Dudleya farinosa

 Dudleya farinosa is a species of succulent plant in the family Crassulaceae known by several common names, including bluff lettuce, powdery liveforever, and powdery dudleya.
-A coastal plant of northern California and southern Oregon, it is typically found on oceanic bluffs just directly above the reach of the waves.
-Its appearance is characterized by lotus-like rosettes of beveled leaves, and in summer the plant erects a tall pink to red stem densely covered in foliage, topped with branches adorned with pale yellow flowers.
+A coastal plant of northern California and southern Oregon, it is typically found on ocean bluffs just directly above the reach of the waves, and sometimes inland.
+Its appearance is characterized by lotus-like rosettes of beveled leaves, and in summer the plant erects a tall pink to red peduncle densely covered in bracts, topped with branches of pale yellow flowers.
 The green or white rosettes of this plant can be seen covering stretches of rocky coast and nearby islets.

-Although quite common in its habitat, in recent years human interactions with the plants have led to devastating reversals in populations susceptible to poaching.
-The characteristic appearance of this plant makes it highly desirable for plant poachers, who illegally dig up plants in large numbers and ship them to East Asia, where they are in high demand from succulent collectors and enthusiasts.
-Plant poachers have removed thousands of plants from their habitats in poaching actions, re-selling them in foreign markets for large sums of money.
-Poached plants are unlikely to survive in foreign environments and their native populations may suffer losses of genetic diversity.
+Although Dudleya farinosa is common throughout its range, it is often targeted by plant poachers, and high-profile incidents of poaching in the 2010s have alarmed conservationists.
+The demand for the plant is primarily driven by a community of succulent collectors in East Asia, who find the aesthetic properties of the plants desirable, commanding high prices.
+Thousands of plants have been taken in single incidents, causing significant damage to populations.
+Poached plants are unlikely to survive in foreign environments and the targeted populations may suffer losses of genetic diversity.
+Anti-poaching efforts include law enforcement actions, anti-poaching and protection laws for Dudleya, and commercial nurseries saturating the market with cultivated plants to curb demand.